TritonDataCenter/containerpilot/README.md

 - `port` is the port the service will advertise to Consul.
 - `health` is the executable (and its arguments) used to check the health of the service.
 - `interfaces` is an optional single or array of interface specifications.
 If given, the IP of the service will be obtained from the first interface specification that matches.
 (Default value is `["eth0:inet"]`)
-- `address` is an optional field to specify a DNS address or IP that will override what is obtained from traversing network interfaces.
-This can be useful in special cases such as during testing or when using bridged networking.
 - `poll` is the time in seconds between polling for health checks.
 - `ttl` is the time-to-live of a successful health check.
 This should be longer than the polling rate so that the polling process and the TTL aren't racing; otherwise Consul will mark the service as unhealthy.
 - `tags` is an optional array of tags.
 If the discovery service supports it (Consul does), the service will register itself with these tags.